 It is our passion to encourage and empower YOU, our guests, to hop on the saddle to experience Japan on your own terms.
 We believe it’s not only an excellent way to connect with the culture, but it’s also good for our environment.
 At BTJ, we are consistently pushing to decrease the environmental impact that travel has on our world.
 This means refusing single-use plastics when possible, reducing food waste, promoting the use of reusable items such as water bottles, and recycling everything that’s left.
 We want memories of your holiday to last for years to come, but in terms of physical waste, we strive to LEAVE NO TRACE.

 We like to keep things local on our trips.
 While many travel companies take guests to hotel chains that exist all around the world, 96% of our ryokan and restaurant partners are small, locally-owned businesses.
 We believe that we can build luxury experiences that are also authentic and true to the places we visit.
 Supporting local entrepreneurs and small businesses strengthens the small towns we ride through, improves quality of life, and gets re-invested back into the communities we know and love.

 We like to question industry standards and test new initiatives to make incredible experiences for both our guests and guides.
 Learn about our Fair Wage Promise and how Bike Tour Japan takes a different approach to tipping.
-[Click Here to Learn More]
+[Learn More]